mxiamxia/aws-apm-action/README.md

 ## 🚀 Getting Started

-### Choose Your AI Agent Tool

-This action supports multiple AI agent tools.
-Choose one based on your needs:

----

-### Option 1: Claude Code with Custom Bedrock Model (Recommended)

-**Bring your own Bedrock model** - Use any Claude model available in Amazon Bedrock with your AWS account.
+This action uses [Anthropic's official claude-code-base-action](https://github.com/anthropics/claude-code-action) for executing investigations.
+This action prepares AWS-specific MCP configurations and prompts, allowing you to **bring your own Bedrock model** - use any Claude model available in Amazon Bedrock with your AWS account.

-This option uses [Anthropic's official claude-code-base-action](https://github.com/anthropics/claude-code-action) for executing investigations.
-This action prepares AWS-specific MCP configurations and prompts.

-#### Prerequisites
+### Prerequisites
 - **Repository Write Access**: Users must have write access or above to trigger the action
 - **AWS IAM Role**: Configure an IAM role with OIDC for GitHub Actions (for AWS Application Signals/CloudWatch access AND Bedrock model access)
 - **GitHub Token**: Workflow requires specific permissions (automatically provided via `GITHUB_TOKEN`)

-#### Setup Steps
+### Setup Steps

-##### Step 1: Set up AWS Credentials
+#### Step 1: Set up AWS Credentials

 This action relies on the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to set up AWS authentication in your GitHub Actions Environment.
 We **highly recommend** using OpenID Connect (OIDC) to authenticate with AWS.
 OIDC allows your GitHub Actions workflows to access AWS resources using short-lived AWS credentials so you do not have to store long-term credentials in your repository.